krisrs1128/LSLab/_includes/team.md

     <div class="col-sm-6 col-md-8">
 	<h2 class="header-light regular-pad">Kris Sankaran</h2>
-  I am an assistant professor in the <a href="https://stat.wisc.edu">Department of Statistics</a> at the University of Wisconsin - Madison.
-I was previously a postdoc with Yoshua Bengio at <a href="https://mila.quebec">Mila</a>, where I contributed to the institute's <a href="https://mila.quebec/en/ai-society/">humanitarian AI</a> initiative and
+  I am an assistant professor in the <a href="https://stat.wisc.edu">Department of Statistics</a> at the University of Wisconsin - Madison and a Discovery Fellow at the [Wisconsin Institute for Discovery](https://wid.wisc.edu/).
+I completed a postdoc with Yoshua Bengio at <a href="https://mila.quebec">Mila</a>, where I contributed to the institute's <a href="https://mila.quebec/en/ai-society/">humanitarian AI</a> initiative and